Authentic Local Experiences:

 Day 3: LAVA Center & Skogar Folk Museum

 Begin the day with a special early opening at the LAVA Center to learn about Iceland’s volcanoes, and how their eruptions and lava flows have shaped the country over time.
 VIsit the Skogar Folk Museum to explore Iceland’s cultural heritage and learn about the lives of Iceland’s early settlers through an array of tools, books, and handicrafts.
 Visit the nearby stunning Skogafoss Waterfall, where on sunny days a double rainbow is often visible.
-Discover Reynisfjara’s black sand beach and rock formations along with the magical legend of its history.
-Save your appetite for dinner at your comfortable hotel tonight..
+Save your appetite for dinner at your hotel tonight.
+Perfectly situated for Northern Lights viewing under an open sky, your hotel offers wake-up service if the lights are visible after bed time.

 Day 4: Jokulsarlon Glacier Lagoon & Skaftafell National Park

-Travel to Jokulsarlon Glacier Lagoon, a crystal-blue glacial lake dotted with icebergs.
-Marvel as you witness small icebergs flowing into the Atlantic or breaking up along the black sand beach at Diamond Beach.
+Travel to Jokulsarlon Glacier Lagoon, dotted with crystal-blue icebergs.
+Marvel at small icebergs flowing into the Atlantic or breaking up along the black sand of Diamond Beach.
 Enjoy lunch with a view of the surrounding countryside.
-Spend the afternoon in Skaftafell Wilderness Area to view its enormous glaciers.
-Filled with natural wonders, Skaftafell also boasts a snow-capped volcano and nearby lava fields.
-Return to your accommodation where you can enjoy dinner on your own at the hotel restaurant.
+Visit Skaftafell Wilderness Area with its enormous glaciers, snow-capped volcano and nearby lava fields.
+Return to your hotel where you can dine independently.
+It may be another perfect night to step into the darkness and search for the elusive Northern Lights.

 Journey to the beautiful Seljalandsfoss Waterfall where, weather permitting, the sure-footed can walk the trail that takes you behind the 60-meter falls.
 This morning, you’ll travel back to Reykjavik, visiting en route any itinerary sites that might have been previously missed due to weather and enjoy the balance of the afternoon in the city exploring some of the many charming sites on your own.
 In the evening, you’ll be whisked away to the Blue Lagoon, a large man-made lake surrounded by a lava field that is also a geothermal spa.
-Enjoy one of the 25 wonders of the world as you share in a farewell dinner and lagoon entry with your group.
+Share in a farewell dinner and lagoon entry with your group.
+Afterward, enjoy one last night-time drive for another possibility to see the famed Northern Lights.

 Day 6: Tour Ends